 16. Gehenna & Hinnom

 Fans of Stephen King, Jules Verne and HG Wells have a lot to look out for at Gehenna & Hinnom, a publishing company that has eyes only for good science fiction and horror writings.
 Instituted in 2015 by author, C.P.
-Dunphey, Gehenna & Hinnom is located in Hattiesburg, Michigan.
-While they are not accepting novel submissions till 2018, you can check out what other opportunities are available.
+Dunphey, Gehenna & Hinnom is located in Hattiesburg, MichiganAlthough they have not updated their submission guidelines for 2020, you can check here for any updates.
 You can drop in your queries through this form on their website.
 They’ve come out with a couple of anthology series, one of H.P Lovecraft and another of Philip K. Dick.